dbayardAWS/intro-data-lake/moreRedshift/psql.md

 * Enter the password and have fun.

-Note: if you followed the Immersion Day labs and didn't change the default password in the CloudFormation template, then the awsuser password will default to Awsuser123
+Note: if you followed the Intro to Data Lake Immersion Day labs and used the suggested password in the instructions, then the awsuser password will be AWSuser1!

 ![screen](images/rs6.png)